-DDR4 is the latest fourth generation RAM technology after DDR3.
+DDR4 is the fourth generation RAM technology after DDR3.
 DDR means Double Data Rate.
 DDR3 and DDR4 are types of RAMs that can’t be compared easily because both need different kinds of hardware to operate.
 But we will try to compare the functionality of both RAM types in easy and plain language so that everyone can understand the core differences between the two and decide whether to upgrade or not.

 When we look at the market share of both types of RAMs, DDR4 is not backward compatible and is only available for Intel’s X99 platform.
 One interesting thing to note here is that DDR4 does not give a performance boost for Gaming PCs.

-Voltage and power usage
+Voltage and Power Usage

-Speed and bandwidth
+Speed and Bandwidth

 The frequency of DDR3 starts at 800 MHz and ends at 2133 MHz.
 800 MHz means the RAM has a speed of 800 million operations per second.
 DDR4 memory starts at 1600 MHz and goes up to 3200 MHz.
 This increase in frequency implies the increased bandwidth of RAM.
 So DDR4 is capable of much more bandwidth than DDR3.

 You can learn more about frequency and latency in this video:

-Capacity and error handling
+Capacity and Error Handling

 If it comes to the biggest visible difference between DDR3 and DDR4, I will vouch for the capacity.
 DDR4 is able to have a much higher RAM capacity as compared to DDR3.
 DDR3 supports 4 dyes per module while DDR4 supports 8 dyes per module.

-The theoretical maximum capacity of DDR3 RAM is about 128 GB while while DDR4 RAM can go up to 512 GB.
+The theoretical maximum capacity of DDR3 RAM is about 128 GB while DDR4 RAM can go up to 512 GB.
 This is a huge improvement especially when we have limited RAM slots.

-In addition to huge capacity, DDR4 memory is capable of much better error detection, prevention and correction.
-Error handling becomes very important when there is a large capacity of memory installed in a system and the system is handling some real time operations like satellites, traffic systems etc.
+In addition to huge capacity, DDR4 memory is capable of much better error detection, prevention, and correction.
+Error handling becomes very important when there is a large capacity of memory installed in a system and the system is handling some real-time operations like satellites, traffic systems, etc.